LIVING IN RESIDENCE

 If you do not wish to complete your application online, paper copies can be requested from the Residence.

 A deposit of $500.00 is required with all applications for Residence.
+Should a current resident apply to live in residence for an upcoming term, the returning resident will have their then current residence security deposit transferred to the upcoming Application after which time, this deposit will be subject to all cancellation policies related to that Application.
 Once you have moved into Residence, your deposit is used as a damage deposit for your room.
 It is returned to you less any charges owing after you moved out.
 You will be required to fill out a Room Inspection form upon arrival to the Residence.
 This form will be held on file for the duration of your stay with us; once you have moved out we will compare your room inspection form to the current state of your room.
-Payment for your deposit can be made by Visa, Mastercard, American Express, certified cheque, or bank draft.
-Cash or interact can be made in person at the Residence.
+Payment for your deposit can be made online through the Residence Housing Portal using debit, a mailed in certified cheque or bank draft.
+Cash or interact payments can be made in person at the Residence.
 Personal cheques will not be accepted.

 Academic Year Acceptance